The US must return a Maryland man mistakenly deported to an El Salvador prison, judge says

-HYATTSVILLE, Md. — (AP) — A federal judge on Friday ordered the Trump administration to arrange for the return of a Maryland man to the United States after he was mistakenly deported to a notorious El Salvador prison.
+GREENBELT, Md. — (AP) — A federal judge on Friday ordered the Trump administration to arrange for the return of a Maryland man to the United States after he was mistakenly deported to a notorious El Salvador prison, while a U.S. government attorney was at a loss to explain what happened.

 U.S. Immigration and Customs Enforcement expelled Kilmar Abrego Garcia last month despite an immigration judge’s 2019 ruling that shielded him from deportation to his native El Salvador, where he faced likely persecution by local gangs.

+Sandoval-Moshenberg brushed aside a question about possibly seeking compensation.
+He said this case is solely about getting his client back to the US.
+“It will be a victory when Kilmar is home with his family,” he said.

+“An apology would be nice, but I’m not expecting that,” he added.

-The judge's ruling came shortly after Abrego Garcia's wife joined dozens of supporters at a rally to urge her husband's immmediate return.
+The judge's ruling came shortly after Abrego Garcia's wife joined dozens of supporters at a rally to urge her husband's immediate return.

 Jennifer Vasquez Sura, a U.S. citizen, hasn't spoken to Abrego Garcia since he was flown to his native El Salvador last month and imprisoned.
 She urged her supporters to keep fighting for her husband “and all the Kilmars out there whose stories are still waiting to be heard.”